 Beyond his academic work, he has advised on international economic law, WTO law and EU law and the regulation of the service sector to a number of countries, NGOs, international organizations, and the private sector.
 Some of his recent work has focused on domestic regulation reforms in Africa and Asia; managed trade liberalization and the effects on development; the repercussions of Brexit on certain services sectors and the EU policy in similar matters; as well as the pros and cons of existing preferential trade models in the areas of services and technical barriers to trade.
 Prof. Delimatsis has held visiting appointments in several universities and is invited in prestigious conferences on a regular basis.
 He is a member of the American and European Societies of International Law (ASIL and ESIL, respectively) and the Society of International Economic Law (SIEL) as well as the American Law and Economics Association (ALEA).

 Prof. Delimatsis' work has been cited extensively in the relevant academic literature and by international organizations such as the WTO.
 He is the author of 'International Trade in Services and Domestic Regulations - Necessity, Transparency, and Regulatory Diversity' (International Economic Law Series, Oxford University Press, 2007).
 He also co-edited two collective volumes, the first on 'The Prospects of International Trade Regulation' (Cambridge University Press, 2011) and the second on 'Financial Services at the Crossroads - Implications for Supervision, Institutional Design and Trade' (Kluwer Law International, 2011).
 Recently, he edited 'The Law, Economics and Politics of International Standardization' (Cambridge University Press, 2015) and a Research Handbook on Climate Change and Trade (Edward Elgar, 2016).
-Currently, he works on an Encyclopaedia on Trade and Environmental Law (Edward Elgar, 2021)
+Currently, he finalizes the Encyclopaedia on Trade and Environmental Law (Edward Elgar, 2021)

 He has also served as expert for various national science foundations in evaluating research projects and education programs at the bachelor and masters level.
+In the period 2017-20, Prof. Delimatsis has been a Member of the IUCN World Commission on Environmental Law.